-As discussed further in the Debt Activity section, during the year ended June 30, 2022 the Hospital began construction on an extensive addition project with plans to occupy the new building by the end of calendar year 2024.
-The Hospital is funding the expansion through a mixture of debt issuance and cash reserved for Capital Initiatives.
+Capital commitments - As discussed further in the Debt Activity section, during the year ended June 30, 2022 the Hospital began construction on an extensive addition project with plans to occupy the new building in fiscal year 2025.
+The Hospital is funding the expansion through a mixture of debt issuance, cash reserved for Capital Initiatives and operating cash.